Guides

 Trigger notifications based on your own business logic

-Firma.dev offers two embeddable components:
+Firma.dev offers three embeddable components:

-Template Editor: Let your users (or your customers' users) create and edit templates directly in your app.
-Upload documents, place signature fields, define signer roles.
-All within your UI.
+Template editor.
+Let your users (or your customers' users) create and edit templates directly in your app.
+Upload documents, place signature fields, define signer roles, all within your UI.

-Signing Request Editor: Configure signing requests, add recipients, set signing order, and preview documents without leaving your product.
+Signing request editor.
+Configure signing requests, add recipients, set signing order, and preview documents without leaving your product.

 For products where document preparation is a core workflow, embedded editors are worth the implementation effort.
 Your app feels cohesive, and users never context-switch to a third-party interface.
+See the Embeddable Signing Guide for full implementation details.

 Choosing the Right Approach